30 Bright Ideas for Decorating Your Hallway or Entryway

 Just because entries are notoriously small doesn’t mean you can’t fit in some furniture.
 “I always use the hallway as a landing place,” says designer Sarah Wilson, owner of Chansaerae Designs.
 “Set up a table where you can unload as you come in.”
 A console table, like the one seen in this Barcelona home, offers some extra storage and keeps the space from feeling too sterile—that’s a win-win in my book.

 One of the best hallway decor ideas we’ve come across?
 Turn your unassuming hall or entry into a museum-worthy masterpiece by creating a gallery wall.
-“I love when I see hallways used to display a full collection of art,” Wood shares.
-“This seemingly small space can house a ton of art and become a passageway for inspiration.”
 With art as far as the eye can see, Kate Beebe’s maximalist hall proves this point—and is an anything but boring way to set the tone when you enter her home.

 Fun, eye-catching rugs can make great hallway decor ideas.
 While a single runner will pack a punch, this New Orleans home utilizes a set of two vintage rugs for a unique look.
 The varying patterns offer visual interest, but the similar color palettes keep the look cohesive.
 Even if you don’t have a lot of room for furniture, you can certainly pull off a small rug.

 Sometimes a little bit of color is just what the design doctor ordered.
 “Painting the ceiling is a fun way to add dimension into a hallway,” says designer Ginny Macdonald.
 “It will draw the eye up and elongate the space.”
 Instead of using one shade, incorporate the hallway decor idea of creating a cool, ombré effect with multiple hues as seen in this Barcelona space above.
 The result?
-A hallway you’ll actually want to stay in and look around—and not just pass through.
+A hallway you’ll actually want to stay in and look around.

 Small space dwellers, take note!
 If you want to carve out an “entryway” from the rest of your home, fake its footprint by laying down some tiles.
 This Scandinavian sanctuary nails this idea with a fun patchwork of designs that stick to a cohesive color palette.
 Living in a rental?
 You can get the look with peel-and-stick tile decals or temporary vinyl tiles.